 I’ve been to Thailand loads of times, more times than I can count without checking the stamps in my passport.
 It’s my “go to” destination, what I compare every other country to.
 I love (almost) everything about it – the delicious food, warm weather, cheap massages and friendly faces.
 It can be as much of an adventure or easy vacation as you want and truly has something to please everyone (except the snowboarder in the family!).

 On my own I’ve explored a lot of Bangkok.
 It’s a city I really love and could spend a lot of time in.
 Many people have a negative reaction towards Bangkok and like to get out as quickly as possible.
 I don’t.
 I love big, frenetic cities like New York and London.
 Bangkok scratches a lot of my itches – tasty, cheap street food, shopping in Asian markets and mega malls, night life and excellent people watching.
 It’s a transportation hub for Thailand and South East Asia.
-I’m always happy to spend a few days in one of the inexpensive hotels of Bangkok when en route to another destination in the region.
+I’m always happy to spend a few days in one of the inexpensive hotels in Bangkok when en route to another destination in the region.
 Many times it feels like coming back to civilization after some time spent in the back-blocks of it’s poorer neighbouring cousins.

 Other than a brief trip to Chiang Mai in the North and Nong Khai in the North East, most of the rest of my time in Thailand has been spent at the beach.
 Koh Chang, Koh Lipe, Koh Samui, Koh Tao and Koh Phangan – all great islands with gold or white sandy beaches and clear, calm, bath-tub warm waters.
 You’ll find food, accommodation, alcohol and treats like massages more expensive down in the islands but a little slice of paradise is definitely worth the extra baht.